pdziwoki/sapcommerce_translations_ai/translationsai/README_AI_ENHANCEMENT.md

 This extension now includes an AI-powered product description enhancement feature that uses OpenAI's GPT models to improve product descriptions in the SAP Commerce Cloud backoffice.

 ## Features
-- **Backoffice Action**: "AI Enhance Description" button in Product editor toolbar
+- Backoffice Action: "AI Translate Description" button in the Product editor toolbar
-- **Widget Interface**: Rich UI for configuring enhancement options and previewing results
+- Modal dialog to preview and edit AI suggestions before applying
-- **Customizable Options**:
+- Customizable options:
-  - Tone selection (Professional, Friendly, Concise, Detailed)
+  - Tone selection (e.g., professional, friendly)
-  - Max length control
+  - Max length control (optional)
-  - Technical terms preservation
-- **Preview & Apply**: Review AI-enhanced descriptions before applying them
-- **Multi-language Support**: Works with the current session locale
+- Two modes: enhance+translate or translate-only (via PromptOptions.enhanceSource)
+- Multi-language support: suggestions for all supported locales (base language first)

 ## Architecture

 ### Service Layer
 - **TranslationsAiService**: Main service interface for AI enhancement
-- **OpenAiClient**: HTTP client for OpenAI API communication
+- **OpenAiClient**: Java SDK client for OpenAI (structured responses)
 - **PromptBuilder**: Constructs effective prompts for the AI model
 - **DTOs**: PromptOptions and AiClientOptions for configuration

 ### UI Components
-- **EnhanceDescriptionAction**: Backoffice action that appears in Product editor
+- TranslateDescriptionAction: Backoffice action that appears in the Product editor and opens a modal dialog for AI suggestions
-- **TranslationsaiWidget**: Rich ZK widget for parameter input and preview
-- **TranslationsaiController**: Widget controller handling user interactions
+- ZK Controller classes used by legacy samples are present but not required for the AI dialog

 ### Configuration
 All beans are configured in `translationsai-backoffice-spring.xml`:
-- `openAiClient`: OpenAI client with API key and base URL
+- openAiClient: OpenAI Java SDK client (API key injected via Spring property)
-- `translationsAiService`: Main AI service
+- translationsAiService: Main AI service
-- `enhanceDescriptionAction`: Backoffice action
+- Label locator bean for backoffice labels

 ## Configuration